 The scoring of each of the alternatives on the five criteria is done in a qualitative way and visualised in a number, ranking from 1 (poor) or 2 (average) to 3 (good).
-As each criterion has the same weighting this is not shown in table 9.
 An explanation of the scoring per criterion is provided in the following paragraphs.